NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

       rgb.aggregate_array('system:index'))
 ```

 In the **Console** tab to the right of the code, you will see a list of all available images.
 Expand each List to see the data available for each Image Collection.
 The names of the all the images follow the format `YEAR_SITE_#`, so you can identify the site and year of data this way.
-The number at the end is the Visit #; AOP typically visits each site 3 out of every 4-5 years, so the visit number indicates the number of times AOP has visited that site.
+The number at the end is the Visit #; AOP typically visits each site 3 out of every 5 years, so the visit number indicates the cumulative number of times AOP has visited that site.
 Occasionally, AOP may re-visit a site twice in the same year.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/available_aop_gee_images.PNG">